Alami64/cs589_week_10_hw3/readme.md

 # Answer Generation and Text Search System

 ## Description
-This project focuses on generating answers from a given text using machine learning and natural language processing techniques.
-It utilizes the Cohere platform for embedding texts and generating responses to specific queries, making it an advanced tool for text analysis and answer retrieval.
+This project focuses on generating answers from a given text using Cohere API.
+It utilizes the Cohere platform for embedding texts and generating responses to specific queries.

 ## Installation
 To set up the project, follow these steps: